Clinical Pain Medicine Fellowship

 The specialty of Pain Medicine has experienced remarkable growth and change over the last several decades.
 Stanford has been at the forefront of these changes from clinical, educational and research perspectives.
 To treat chronic pain, Stanford employs state-of the-art, interventional therapies – implantable spinal cord stimulators, radio-frequency ablation, fluoroscopic and ultrasound-guided procedures, and intrathecal drug-delivery systems.
 Within the western United States, Stanford is fortunate to have the only inpatient, academic, chronic pain medicine unit, able to care for the most complex pain patients.

 Our aim is to provide our fellows with the most rewarding fellowship experience possible.
-In addition to pursuing our core pain medicine training, fellows can personalize their curricula with 7 dedicated academic weeks.
+In addition to pursuing our core pain medicine training, fellows are provided with protected academic time during fellowship.
 Whether you are interested in academics, community practice, industry, or policy and administration, fellows can work with the program director, full-time and volunteer clinical faculty and various departments throughout Stanford to cultivate their interests and develop their professional goals.
 Highlights of the Stanford Pain Medicine fellowship include:

 - Stanford Comprehensive Interdisciplinary Pain Program (SCIPP) – only med-behavioral inpatient unit of its kind in the western United States